kermitt2/grobid-ner/grobid-ner/doc/second-layers-entity-mention.md

 # Principle
 <!-- TODO add rules and examples -->

 A second level of annotation has been added, typically to reduce very long entity (following the [largest entity](http://grobid-ner.readthedocs.io/en/latest/largest-entity-mention/) rules).
 <br/>
-This second level of annotation is indicated with the subType attribue and his values fixed to "2" in ENAMEX tags (<ENAMEX subType="2" type="SOME_CLASSE" where SOME_CLASS correspond to a class present in the [TAGSET](http://grobid-ner.readthedocs.io/en/latest/class-and-senses/#classes-quick-overview) )
+This second level of annotation is indicated with the subType attribue and his values fixed to "2" in ENAMEX tags : <ENAMEX subType="2" type="SOME_CLASSE" where SOME_CLASS correspond to a class present in the [TAGSET](http://grobid-ner.readthedocs.io/en/latest/class-and-senses/#classes-quick-overview)
 <br/>
 An automatic choice beetween largest entities (first annotation process) and a second layer entities (second annotation process) is processed to build a new model.
 <br/>
-The principle is to **add or divise** annotations present in a larger annotation, one level bellow (see [examples](http://grobid-ner.readthedocs.io/en/latest/second-layers-entity-mention/#various-examples)).
+The principle is to **add or divise** annotations present in a larger annotation, one level bellow, see [examples](http://grobid-ner.readthedocs.io/en/latest/second-layers-entity-mention/#various-examples)

 # Cases where second-layers applied